peter88213/PyWriter/docs/proofdocx/README.md

 ### Export for proof reading

-1. In yWriter 7,  __make a full backup__  and close your yWriter 7 app.
+1. In yWriter 7,  __make a full backup__  and close the yWriter 7 app.

 2. Open the folder containing your yWriter 7 project.
 Drag your project file's Icon and drop it on the `yw_proof_docx.py` Icon.